-How to monetise a website-Monetising a website-web marketing.
+How to monetise a website.

-How to monetise a website-Monetising a website - web marketing.
+Monetising a website - web marketing.

-Just to be clear, I am not a high PR site, in fact since Google introduced all of its new algorithms my site has dropped in the search engines.
+Just to be clear, I am not a high PR site, in fact since Google introduced all of its new algorithms my site has dropped in the search.
 A detail that I am working on right now as I re-write this article.
 Learning how to monetise your website will require constant work.
-It requires the need to make small tweaks here and there occasionally to try to meet the latest search requirements. learning how to monetise your website is a long and varying process as web standards are constantly changing.
+It requires the need to make small tweaks here and there to try to meet the latest search requirements. learning how to monetise your website is a long and varying process as web standards are constantly changing.
 I am just an average web owner like most of you.
 Not a tech wizard, an SEO expert or fully qualified web designer, just an ordinary person with an average education trying to earn money online to make ends meet.

 Running your website for free using Pay per click.

 The first thing you will need to do to monetise your site is to look for sites that offer Pay Per Click (PPC) advertising.
 Every time they receive a click you get paid.
 I cannot think of a better easier way to start making money than Pay per click contextual advertising.
 Once you have placed the relevant adverts on your site all you need to do is wait for visitors to click them and you should start making money.

 One of the most well known contextual advertising companies Is of course Google.
 Google is well known for AdSense and ad words.
 There's hardly a site on the web that hasn't got Google AdSense somewhere within its content.
 I will talk about Google AdSense later, along with a few other options that have worked for me.